Jaegermeiste/MSCognitiveServicesHowToGuide/AccountOverview.md

 ![Image](https://jaegermeiste.github.io/VideoIndexerHowToGuide/Assets/AccountOverview/1.PNG)

-Playing any of the videos uploaded results ina window where both the Player and Ingishts widgets are present; however, in this case, they are linked.
+Playing any of the videos uploaded results in a window where both the Player and Insights widgets are present; and they are linked as were the widgets we scripted previously.
 Clicking on an Insight jumps the Player to the appropriate time, and vice versa.

 ![Image](https://jaegermeiste.github.io/VideoIndexerHowToGuide/Assets/AccountOverview/2.PNG)